mziegler/HowToBeAMonkey/README.md

 - play around with colors, spacing and typography to make the map pretty to look at, enforce the visual hierarchy

-- show only the most important or interesting psion data when the user is zoomed out, and reveal more detail when the user zooms in

-- add some code to play videos ~~and view images full-screen~~ done

 - add a title and some helpful instructions to the interface (eg. "zoom into see more detail!")  maybe a splash screen?

+- add overlays with some text describing the Lomas Capuchin project, with a donate button, buttons for sharing on twitter/facebook/etc, maybe a short bio of WH

+- let the user switch on/off data layers?

+- ~~show only the most important or interesting psion data when the user is zoomed out, and reveal more detail when the user zooms in~~

+- ~~add some code to play videos and view images full-screen~~ done

 - ~~make the interface touch-screen friendly~~

 - ~~figure out what to do when the user zooms in too far and we run out of satelite images (find a higher-resolution tile provider?  don't let the user zoom in that far?  replace the satelite images with a nice background color at high zoom?)~~ nice gray background for now

-- maybe come up with a better way to minimize overlap between the lables for the Psion data?
+- ~~maybe come up with a better way to minimize overlap between the lables for the Psion data?~~

-- add overlays with some text describing the Lomas Capuchin project, with a donate button, buttons for sharing on twitter/facebook/etc, maybe a short bio of WH